+(2) $$\pi_t = \gamma_b \pi{t-1} + \gamma_f \pi{t+1}^e + \lambda gap_t + u_t ,$$

+A common approach in the literature is to rely on dynamics for identification and use lagged variables as instrumental variables.
+In the Phillips

-(2) $$\pi_t = \gamma_b \pi{t-1} + \gamma_f \pi{t+1}^e + \lambda gap_t + u_t ,$$ in this case, requires that the error term u_t is uncorrelated with any of the instrumenting lagged macroeconomic variables.
+Curve application, it is, for instance, typical to use $gap{t-1}, gap{t-2}, \ldots$ and $\pi{t-2}, \pi{t-3}, \ldots$, or lags of other readily available macroeconomic variables.
+Instrument exogeneity, in this case, requires that the error term u_t is uncorrelated with any of the instrumenting lagged macroeconomic variables.
 In other words, the shocks (and lags thereof) influencing the error term u_t must be uncorrelated with the shocks influencing the lagged variables used as instruments.
-When these instruments are lags of endogenous variables, there is no general reason to believe that restrictions of this sort hold in reality.
-Lags of the output gap or inflation are, for example, not valid instruments for (2) in empirically plausible medium-scale macroeconomic models such as the Smets and Wouters (2007) model.
-For this reason, Barnichon and Mesters (2020) propose 2SLS with current and lagged values of external measures of monetary policy shocks as instruments, as these measures are potentially more credibly uncorrelated with u_t than lagged macro variables.
-However, when using such measures to identify monetary impulse responses, the literature is rarely comfortable with imposing the strong assumption that the instrument is unconditionally uncorrelated with lags of the error term (unconditional lag exogeneity), and usually avoids doing so by including a rich set of lagged macroeconomic controls in vector autoregressive models (VARs) and local projections (LPs).
-Unfortunately, as we will show, including such controls in 2SLS regressions with a distributed lag (DL) of shocks as instruments shrinks the explanatory power of the instruments to that of only the contemporaneous value, resulting in weaker or even under-identification.
+There is no general reason to believe that restrictions of this sort hold when the instruments are lags of standard macroeconomic variables since the latter may be functions of the same past shocks that determine the error term.
+Lags of the output gap or inflation are, for example, not valid instruments for (2) in medium-scale macroeconomic models such as the Smets and Wouters (2007) model.

+For this reason, Barnichon and Mesters (2020) propose IV with current and lagged values of external measures of monetary policy shocks as instruments, as these measures are potentially more credibly uncorrelated with u_t than lagged macro variables.
+In general, however, the literature is rarely comfortable with imposing the strong assumption of unconditional lag exogeneity on available external measures of structural shocks and typically avoids doing so by including a rich set of lagged macroeconomic controls in vector autoregressive models (VARs) and local projections (LPs).
+Unfortunately, when estimating structural equations rather than impulse responses, including such controls in conventional singleequation IV (SE-IV) regressions with a distributed lag (DL) of shocks as instruments shrinks the explanatory power of the instruments to that of only the contemporaneous shock, resulting in weaker or even underidentification.
+A researcher may, for example, wish to follow the recommendations of Stock and Watson (2018) and include lags of the external shock measure as controls when estimating structural impulse response functions (IRFs) using local projections.
+However, including those lags as controls is not possible when they are used as instruments as in Barnichon and Mesters (2020).
+Similar problems arise when the controls do not include lags of the shock measure but contain variables that are correlated with the lagged shock measures.
-A common approach in the literature is to rely on dynamics for identification and use lagged variables as instrumental variables.
-In the Phillips Curve application, it is for instance typical to use $gap{t-1}, gap{t-2}, \ldots$ and $\pi{t-2}, \pi{t-3}, \ldots$, or lags of other readily available macroeconomic variables.1 Instrument exogeneity,

-1Galí and Gertler (1999), for example, use four lags of inflation, the labor income share, the output gap, the long-short interest rate spread, wage inflation, and commodity price inflation, but treat π{t-1} as
+1For example, in an influential paper, Galí and Gertler (1999) use four lags of inflation, the labor income share, the output gap, the long-short interest rate spread, wage inflation, and commodity price inflation.
+They treat π{t-1} as exogenous, and so also use it as an instrument.

 In this paper, we propose a novel approach to identifying and estimating β that allows the inclusion of lagged variables as controls without weakening identification.
 Specifically, we replace the single equation (1) with an H-dimensional system of structural equations in forecast errors of y_t and Y_t , where H is the number of leads.
-The forecast errors can be derived from a variety of forecasting models, including VARs or LPs that include a rich set of controls.
+The forecast errors can be derived from a variety of forecasting models, including VARs or LPs with a rich set of controls.
 The contemporaneous values of the N_z instrumental variables generate HN_z moment conditions, which we solve in closed form for β , yielding a restricted IV estimator in the system of reduced form forecast errors.
-We refer to this estimator as System Projections on Instrumental Variables, or SP-IV.
+We refer to this methodology as System Projections on Instrumental Variables, or SP-IV.